saratona/KSQLDB/README.md

 ![connect](https://github.com/saratona/KSQLDB/blob/main/images/connect-overview.png)

-In the world of information storage and retrieval, some systems are not Kafka.
+In the world of information storage and retrieval, :octopus:***some (=>most of the)*** systems are not Kafka.
 Sometimes you would like the data in those other systems to get into Kafka topics, and sometimes you would like data in Kafka topics to get into those systems.
 As Apache Kafka's integration API, this is exactly what Kafka Connect does.
 Kafka Connect is an open source component of Apache Kafka® that simplifies loading and exporting data between Kafka and external systems.

-Using ksqlDB, you can run any Kafka Connect connector by embedding it in ksqlDB's servers: ksqlDB can double as a Connect server and will run a Distributed Mode cluster co-located on the ksqlDB server instance.
+Using ksqlDB, you can run any Kafka Connect connector by embedding it in ksqlDB's servers: ksqlDB can :octopus: ***double (=>scale up)*** as a Connect server and will run a Distributed Mode cluster co-located on the ksqlDB server instance.

 ### The connectors

 Wikimedia’s EventStreams publishes a continuous stream of real-time edits happening to real wiki pages.
-A Kafka source connector [Server Sent Events Source Connector](https://www.confluent.io/hub/cjmatta/kafka-connect-sse) (kafka-connect-sse) streams the server-sent events (SSE) from https://stream.wikimedia.org/v2/stream/recentchange, and a custom Connect transform [Kafka Connect JSON Schema Trasformations](https://www.confluent.io/hub/jcustenborder/kafka-connect-json-schema) (kafka-connect-json-schema) extracts the JSON from these messages and then are written to a Kafka cluster.
+A Kafka source connector [Server Sent Events Source Connector](https://www.confluent.io/hub/cjmatta/kafka-connect-sse) (kafka-connect-sse) streams the server-sent events (SSE) from https://stream.wikimedia.org/v2/stream/recentchange, and a custom Connect transform [Kafka Connect JSON Schema Trasformations](https://www.confluent.io/hub/jcustenborder/kafka-connect-json-schema) (kafka-connect-json-schema) extracts the JSON from these messages and :octopus:***then are written(=> writes them)*** to a Kafka cluster.
 This example uses ksqlDB and a Kafka Streams application for data processing.
 Then a Kafka sink connector [ElasticSearch Sink Connector](https://www.confluent.io/hub/confluentinc/kafka-connect-elasticsearch) (kafka-connect-elasticsearch) streams the data out of Kafka and is materialized into Elasticsearch for analysis by Kibana.
 [Replicator](https://www.confluent.io/hub/confluentinc/kafka-connect-replicator) (kafka-connect-replicator) is also copying messages from a topic to another topic in the same cluster.
 All data is using Schema Registry and Avro.

 ![kafka](https://github.com/saratona/KSQLDB/blob/main/images/kafka-overview.png)